iVis-at-Bilkent/cytoscape.js-cise/README.md

     // Gravity range (constant)
     gravityRange: 3.8,

+    // whether to pack components of the graph, if set to true, you should import cytoscape.js-layout-utilities
+    packComponents: false

     // Layout event callbacks; equivalent to `layout.one('layoutready', callback)` for example
     ready: function(){}, // on layoutready